 On Feb.
 6, Seid Oumer Ahmed will lead Speaking Up: Refugees in Manitoba, the latest in the Speaking Up speaker series held by the Canadian Centre for Policy Alternatives (CCPA), an independent, non-partisan research institute concerned with issues of social, economic and environmental justice.

-Ahmed, who works with the Manitoba Network of Newcomer Serving Organizations, a local immigration settlement service, is hoping to focus on “Canada’s immigration policies on refugees, just to show whether we have a fair immigration process,” he says.
+Ahmed, who works with the Manitoba Association of Newcomer Serving Organizations, a local immigration settlement service, is hoping to focus on “Canada’s immigration policies on refugees, just to show whether we have a fair immigration process,” he says.
 “A lot of people might not understand the immigration pathway for refugees, how people are coming to Canada.”

 Ahmed says the sheer number of pathways, from government-assisted immigration to private sponsorship, blended sponsorship and the Federal Skilled Worker Program to name just a few, can lead to confusion about the nature of Canada’s refugee population.
 He will address in detail how many people pass through the different streams and where people from these different streams land.

 Ahmed himself came to Canada as a government-sponsored refugee in 2003.